In this article

 - Add descriptors or discover selections to your analysis

 - Switching between standard and discover analysis

 1. First things first - choosing your descriptors

 Descriptors are the variables you want to use for profiling.
-Descriptors can include demographic, psychographic, or behavioral variables, or some combination of all these.
+Descriptors can include demographic, psychographic, behavioral variables, or a combination.

 Selecting your descriptors is an iterative process.
-The key is to try to avoid variables that will dominate your analysis.
+The key is to choose variables that are relevant to your analysis and avoid those that could dominate the analysis.

 To achieve this:

-- Choose axes that do not have too many elements, For example, instead of using the Age axis, use Age (Grouped) axis.
+- Choose axes that do not have too many elements.
+For example, instead of the Age axis, use the Age (Grouped) axis.

 - Don’t double up.
 You can use the Age or Age (Grouped) axis but not both.

 - The data may be spread too thin with axes with too many elements.
 You should use variables with elements that have a robust sample.